ietf-wg-acme/acme/draft-ietf-acme-acme.md

 for the domain in question.

-The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by the SHA-256 digest of the "token" value in the challenge.
+The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by base64url encoding of the SHA-256 digest of the "token" value in the challenge.
 The value of the resource MUST be the ASCII representation of the key authorization.

 ~~~~~~~~~~
 GET .well-known/acme-challenge/66842C89EFA83AE60733CC34BB0FC8FE815DFF318334CFDAB1C41992224DD6B4